jefe78/zeromq-cookbook/README.md

 * zeromq['src_url'] = 'http://download.zeromq.org'
 * zeromq['version'] = '3.2.4'

+Note: If you want to install a different version than 3.2.4, just set the node attribute to the version you want.

 # USAGE

 Include the zeromq recipe to install zeromq on your system based on the default installation method: